The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Experimental details

 \subsection{Multi-seed causal replications}

-We replicate the \emph{encoder-transplant}, \emph{scratch-baseline}, and \emph{decoder-rewind} conditions under additional random seeds for the \emph{training} data, with all other settings identical to the main text.
+We replicate the \emph{encoder transplant}, \emph{scratch baseline}, and \emph{decoder rewind} conditions under additional random seeds for the \emph{training} data, with all other settings identical to the main text.
 Each replication is trained for the same number of steps as the corresponding primary run and evaluated on the \emph{same} $5{,}000$-example held-out set.
 Table~\ref{tab:multiseed} reports final overall accuracy and $95\%$ Clopper--Pearson intervals per condition and seed.
 Figures~\ref{fig:apx_transplant_seeds} and~\ref{fig:apx_rewind_seeds} show the full per-seed trajectories; these are the individual runs from which the mean $\pm 1$ std ribbons in Figs.~\ref{fig:transplant} and~\ref{fig:decoder_rewind} are computed.

 Figures~\ref{fig:apx_transplant_seeds} and~\ref{fig:apx_rewind_seeds} show the full training trajectories for each individual seed, making explicit the runs that underlie the mean $\pm 1$ std ribbons in the main-text figures.
 Across conditions, individual seeds are consistent in direction even where final accuracy varies, supporting the qualitative claims in the main text.